Upcoming Rallies

 www.bdub.net/Motorhome_Enhancements

-to become a member and help support our club and it's activities.
+Generally, anyone who owns, or is in the market for a Class A GMC Motorhome and intends to use it at club events is welcomed to be our guest.
+We are sure, that after you experience the camaraderie, fellowship and immense collective knowledge of this group, that you will be inclined to become a member and help support our club and it's activities.
 Dues are only $20 for the first year and $10 a year after that.
-The Dixielander Newsletter alone is worth that. |
+The Dixielander Newsletter alone is worth that.

 Upcoming Events of Other GMC Clubs

-ClassicsGMC Western StatesGMC
+GMC ClassicsGMC Western StatesGMC International

-Eastern States |
+GMC Eastern States